WUSTL-Biol4220/home/labs/lab_12.md

 >>>>>>> 839a89b5f26651b2d2c2e2121d7fedc96bc1574e
 ### Maximum likelihood with IQ-Tree

 Now, we will estimate the maximum likelihood tree using IQ-Tree.
 IQ-Tree offers hundreds of features, but we will explore only a few in this lab.
-Type `iqtree --help` to review all available features.
+Type ` --help` to review all available features.

 Regardless of what features we use, we'll need to specify the input sequence file (`-s data/primates_and_galeopterus_cytb.fasta `).
 In addition, we will instruct IQ-Tree to use an extremely simple model where all nucleotide substitutions occur at the same rate, and all nucleotides occur at the same frequency in the data (`-m JC+FQ`).
 We will assume 1000 bootstrap replicates (`-bb 1000`) to measure clade support.
 Finally, molecular phylogenetic analyses often infer *unrooted* phylogenies, which disregard the notion of time -- i.e. that one pair of lineages diverged before another pair of lineages.
 To *root* our phylogeny, we will identify which taxon is most distantly related to all other taxa; this is called the *outgroup*, which in our case is the flying lemur, *Galeopterus variegatus* (`-o Galeopterus_variegatus`).
 Finally, we will ask IQ-Tree to following our naming scheme for output  files (`-pre output/primates-JC-MLE`):